 Our church representative, Mary Wood, has become a trading partner with The Leprosy Mission and we buy cards and gifts, books etc. to sell in church to raise extra money to support our project.

-We are visited from time to time by the Leprosy Mission Team and here we see Mike Griffin from Leprosy Mission UK and Arie de Kruyiff, an ALEMO worker from South Africa, with Mary and Josie, two of our congregation members.
+We are visited from time to time by the Leprosy Mission Team and here we see Mike Griffin from Leprosy Mission UK and Arie de Kruyiff, an ALEMO worker from South Africa, who visited us soon after we started our support for this project, along with Mary and Josie, two of our congregation members.

 Since September 2014 we have made annual payments across to The Leprosy Mission designated specifically for this project.
-Were have raised and paid across a total of £6,705 as follows:-
+We have raised and paid across a total of £6,705 as follows:-

 January 2015 £1,041